 Like with Darkwalker on Moonshae, the battle scenes are overlong and get tiresome after a while, especially when there’s not much of a pause for breath between them.
 The first half of the book, which is full of establishing character moments, felt more enjoyable to read than the last half, which was mostly non-stop fights and battles.
 Unlike Darkwalker, though, this one actually feels like it was intended to be the first book in a trilogy; the end of the book is all about sending the characters off on their next adventure once the denouement is done.

 The two-part structure ends up making the barbarian tribes an interesting part of the story.
 They start off as villains, and you cheer along with the protagonists when they’re defeated.
-But in the second section you see the aftermath of that battle on their society when some characters discuss how hard the past five years have been for the survivors, mostly the women and elderly, after the crippling losses they suffered at the end of the first section.
+But in the second section you see the aftermath of that battle on their society when some characters discuss how hard the past five years have been for the survivors, mostly the women and elderly, after the crippling losses they suffered at the end of the first war.
 They end up banding together under a violent thug to survive, but once he’s disposed of, they finish the novel fighting heroically with the other humans against the monsters.
 It introduces an interesting note of moral relativism that most pulp fantasy novels lack.
 Every battle has its consequences, and unlike the Northmen from Darkwalker, the entire culture isn’t inherently good or bad, merely misled.
 (This open-minded attitude doesn’t apply to the goblins and orcs, of course, but at least it’s a start.)

 If the book can be said to have a theme, it’s the importance of cooperation.
 The first section of the book is about the barbarian tribes uniting to invade Ten-Towns, only to be defeated by the clenched-teeth cooperation of the rival towns and their allies.
 The second section of the book involves the evil wizard wannabe coercing a wide variety of monsters into forming a common army; the townsfolk fail to cooperate this time around and things are very bad.
 But then they exploit the natural divisions between the monsters and learn to cooperate again, and things get better.
 It ends with a new era of unity dawning for the surviving humans of Icewind Dale.